andreanisme/CSS-isme/README.md

 ## Working with breakpoints

-We wanted to make things a little easier.
+I wanted to make things a little easier.

-We believe breakpoints should exist where design breaks.
+I believe breakpoints should exist where design breaks.
 This means there maybe many or few, depending on your needs, and they should appear where you need them, not at device sizes.
-To do this, we’ve included three mixins and some variables, to allow you to configure things as you please.
+To do this, I’ve included three mixins and some variables, to allow you to configure things as you please.

 ##### Open up settings.scss

-You’ll see our default breakpoints that we’ve used in the demo as a (somewhat extreme) example.
+You’ll see our default breakpoints that I’ve used in the demo as a (somewhat extreme) example.
 It looks a little like this:

 	$a-vp								: 300px;	// first viewport
 	$b-vp								: 420px;	// up one